Ghanaian in South Africa Sleeping on the Streets After Business Was Attacked and Destroyed

 • Violence against African migrants has escalated, causing deaths and diplomatic tensions across the continent

-Princess Adjei's hair salon in Durban was vandalised and looted during an anti-immigrant march on May 18.
+Princess Adjei said that her hair salon in Durban was vandalised and looted during an anti-immigrant march on May 18.

-Ghanaian In South Africa, Xenophobia, Homeless, Durban, South Africa Residence
+Ghanaian In South Africa, Xenophobia, Homeless, Durban, anti-immigration, sentiment, violence, business, looted

-Princess Adjei's is on the streets after her saloon was vandalised during xenophobic attacks in South Africa.
+Ghanaian Princess Adjei is living on the streets after her salon was vandalised during xenophobic attacks in South Africa.
 Credit: Reuters

 Source: UGC

-Adjei did all her schooling in South Africa, has local friends and speaks Zulu, the lingua franca of this eastern port city.
-It had rarely occurred to her that she was an outsider.
+Adjei did all her schooling in the country, has local friends and speaks Zulu, the lingua franca of this eastern port city, and it had rarely occurred to her that she was an outsider.

 Read also

-"They took everything," Adjei said to Reuters after taking stock of the damage to her shop.
+Reuters' post on X indicated that Adjei had commented sorrowfully after taking stock of the damage to her shop, saying:

-Adjei said she spent over $3,000 renovating the salon in February.
-The losses mean she has moved out of her apartment.
+Adjei said she spent over $3,000 renovating the salon in February, and the losses mean she has moved out of her apartment.

 She and her 14-year-old son now sleep next to 200 other migrants on the street.